Ormond Beach, Florida: Invincible Chief Tomokie

 - Directions:

 - Tomoka State Park.
 On Old Dixie Hwy/N. Beach St., three miles north of Ormond Beach or a mile south of Pine Tree Drive.
-Turn east into the park, bear left, then curve sharply to the right so that you're heading south.
-Drive south around a quarter-mile, then turn left to the parking area and the statue.
+Turn east into the park.
+Statue is all the way at the north end.

 - Hours: